 Your optometrist or optometrist will typically do a dilated retinal exam, which involves dilating your pupils and examining the back of your eyes for evidence of damage to your optic nerve, blood vessels, and other areas.
 You might also have your corneas checked for signs of damage caused by diabetic retinopathy.
 Keep in mind that if your pupils are dilated, you can expect to have blurry vision and sensitivity to sunlight or other bright lights for a few hours or more afterward.

 How Often to Schedule a Diabetic Eye Exam

-You should plan to have a diabetic eye exam in Mountain Top and Wilkes-Barre every year.
+You should plan to have a diabetic eye exam in Wilkes-Barre every year.
 If you have eye or vision problems associated with diabetes, you may need to be seen more frequently to monitor the changes and refer you to ophthalmology if needed to initiate treatment in a timely manner.